amargaritov/starlit/README.md

 STARLIT requires finding a new order of articles that minimizes the size of an archive outputted by an existing compressor (we are using cmix).
 Moreover, the part of STARLIT that searches for a new order of articles is not limited in complexity (code size) as it is not required to include it into the compressor: only the new order of articles should be included.
 Based on this observation, we implemented the STARLIT new-order-searching phase in PySpark.
 During the searching phase, firstly, each article is mapped to a feature vector using a Doc2Vec model.
 Secondly, considering each feature vector to be a point in a Euclidean space, the Traveling Salesman Problem is solved resulting in the shortest path visiting each point.
 As a result, the found shortest path represents the order of all articles where similar articles are placed nearby.

 The submission includes the new article order file under `./src/readalike_prepr/data/new_article_order`.
-The nth row of this file shows the index of an article in the original enwik9 file that STARLIT algorithm places as the nth article in its output.
+The nth row of this file shows the index of an article in the original enwik9 file that the STARLIT algorithm places as the nth article in its output.

 # Changes to cmix_v18
 * disabling PAQ8 model